elucian/bee/syntax/composite.md

 Bee uses composite types to ...

-* define data types using "def" and "<:"
+* define data types using "def", "<:" and "ε"
-* declare constants using "def" and ":="
+* declare constants using "def", ":=" and "ε"
-* declare variables using "new" and ":="
+* declare variables using "new", ":=" and "ε"
-* declare parameters using "<:", "@:" or ":="
+* declare parameters using symbols "*", ":=", "@:" and "ε"

 ## Range